dgusoff/blog/modern-pages-scheduled-item-publishing/readme.md

 Now, when we submit a page for approval, we can see the Flow waiting until the publish date and time before proceeding on to publish the page.

 (image)

+## Some things to be aware of

+All in all, this process works pretty well, but the whole Approval Flow business has some rough edges, and some things that don't quite work as well as they should.

+### There's no way to see configured Approval Flows for a library.
+SharePoint will happily allow you to configure many approval Flows on a single library, because the UI has no way to show you the Flow(s) that have already been configured.
+Unless there's a way I'm not aware of, the only way to see your approval Flow is to go directly to [Flow](https://flow.microsoft.com) and pick your Flow from the list.
+Which can be a problem, especially considering...

+### Flows don't scale well.
+If you have 200 sites, you'll need to configure 200 separate instances of the Approval Flow.
+Obviously this is a governance and maintenance nightmare, and woe be upon the person who has to do all this grunt work, because Flow creation is not easily automated.
+One possibility might be to create a master Flow that all the other Flows call via HTTP request, and simply update each Approval Flow to launch that.

+### You're stuck naming individual people as approvers, no SharePoint or AD groups
+The UI doesn't allow for this, but the approval email actions don't allow this, so I think that's the cause of the limitation.
+We can do a little more work inside the Flow to fetch a SharePoint group but that's maybe a topic for another time.

+## Wrapping it up
+SharePoint's Modern initiative replaced a mature, battle-hardened system in Classic Publishing, and naturally there would be some funcitonality gaps to close.
+Microsoft is working quickly to address this, and it seems reasonable to expect further evelopments along this path.
+For now, at least we now have a way to deliver scheduled item publishing to our clients in Modern SharePoint.